Runze (Patrick) Gan

 news

+| Apr 08, 2025 | 🚀 Get a sneak peek at our new multi-object tracker, PiVoT!
 PiVoT is a project I’ve led as the main developer, combining non-trivial technical work with strong empirical performance.
 It efficiently detects and tracks a large, varying number of objects, estimating their shapes, existence probabilities, and more.
-PiVoT outperforms existing Poisson measurements-based trackers in accuracy and efficiency across diverse scenes, and notably, enables reliable real-time tracking in highly challenging settings, such as dense clutter or tracking a thousand closely spaced objects in under a second on a standard laptop without gating.
+PiVoT outperforms existing Poisson measurements-based trackers in accuracy and efficiency across diverse scenes, and notably, enables reliable real-time tracking in highly challenging settings, such as dense clutter or tracking a thousand closely spaced objects in under a second on a standard laptop without gating. 👉 Explore PiVoT and watch demos |

-Apr 03, 2025 Together with Dr Qing Li and Prof Simon Godsill, I will be co-organising a special session on Advances in Sensor Fusion and Distributed Learning at the 2025 IEEE Statistical Signal Processing Workshop (8–11 June, Edinburgh).
+| Apr 03, 2025 | Together with Dr Qing Li and Prof Simon Godsill, I will be co-organising a special session on Advances in Sensor Fusion and Distributed Learning at the 2025 IEEE Statistical Signal Processing Workshop (8–11 June, Edinburgh).
 More details here.
-Hope to see you there!
+Hope to see you there! |